 ΔAIDi is zero and i>1.

 AIDs from the same or different blocks can be encoded into one ADE Block.
-A STA can derive the number of AIDs, including both paged and unpaged AID, encoded in one ADE Block with following method:
+A STA can derive the number of AIDs, including both paged and unpaged AIDs, encoded in one ADE Block with following method:

 If an ADE Block is not the last encoded Block in the TIM element, the decoder can derive the number of AIDs encoded by this ADE Block based on the Block offset values in the current and the immediate next encoded blocks.
 For example, the offset values in the current ADE Block and the next encoded Block are Offset1 and Offset2.
 Then the AIDs encoded by this ADE Block is [Page Index × 2048 + Offset1×64, Page Index × 2048 + Offset2×64), Page Index×2048 + Offset1×64 is included and Page Index×2048 + Offset2×64 is excluded.